5kuuk/CTF-writeups/amateurs-2023/frogmath/README.md

 - [x87 floats](https://en.wikipedia.org/wiki/Extended_precision)
 - [IEEE 754](https://en.wikipedia.org/wiki/IEEE_754)

-`mm7` corresponds to the mantissa of `st7` and the mantissa must almost always starts with a msb of 1 which is pain to store addresses that always have 2 msb null bytes (the exponent will be increased, and the mantissa will be shifted to the right and not correspond anymore to our address).
-It took me a while to find the trick to accomodate for that.
-In fact, only [subnormal numbers](https://en.wikipedia.org/wiki/Subnormal_number), which have an exponent of 1 (but stored as 0), can have leading null most significant bits without being equal to 0.
+`mm7` corresponds to the mantissa of `st7` and the mantissa must almost always start with a msb of 1 which is problematic to store addresses since they have 2 most significant null bytes (the exponent will be decreased, and the mantissa will be shifted to the left and not correspond anymore to our address).
+It took me a while to find a trick to accomodate for that.
+In fact, [subnormal numbers](https://en.wikipedia.org/wiki/Subnormal_number), which have an exponent of 1 (but stored as 0), can have leading null most significant bits without being equal to 0.
 So to store value v in mm7 we need to craft a subnormal number whose mantissa is v.

 The cherry on top is that classic floats from python are not precise enough to compute subnormal numbers in extended precision floating points.
 I thus used the library [mp-math](https://mpmath.org/) to do the computations